Social Work (SOCW)

 This course introduces students to the theory and practice of social work in Groups.
 It prepares students by helping them develop the knowledge, values, and skills needed for generalist social work practice with Groups.
 In this course, group work is broadly defined to encompass treatment groups as well as task groups.
 Attention is given to the individual person in the group, the group as a whole, and the environment in which the group exists.
 Emphasis will be placed on utilizing evidence-based practice principles and developing group leadership skills.
 Prerequisite: SOCW 501 with grade of C or better.

 Presents biological and social science concepts and how they influence human behavior, particularly in the context of the social environment.
-Focuses on human development from the prenatal period through adolescence.
+Focuses on human development from the prenatal period through older adulthood.
 Investigates varying social environment factors, such as race, culture, ethnicity, stress, adaptation, and gender.
 Examines biological, psychological, social, and spiritual theories and how they contribute to client assessments.
 Prerequisite: Admission to the MSW program.

 SOCW 511.
 Human Behavior and the Social Environment II.
 3 Hours.